meashiri/ctf-writeups/gh-pages/content/posts/202403-jerseyctf/index.md

 Another edition of JerseyCTF, organized by NJIT.
 It is my third year of participating in this CTF and it was as much fun as the other years.
 <!--more-->
 Interestingly, there were a number of challenges that were in crossover categories - i.e, combinations of OSINT, Misc and Forensics techniques were used in the same challenge.
 So, it brought some amount of novelty to the CTF.
 I participated as part of the team `Weak But Leet`.
+We scored 12467 points and were placed 11th overall.

 Here are some of the challenges I solved and how I approached them.
 I came close to solving a couple more.
 ### Miscellaneous

 #### Data-Divergence-Discovery